memfault/interrupt/_posts/2019-09-17-continuous-integration-for-firmware.md

 $ brew install circleci
 # Check for syntax errors in the config.yml file
 $ circleci config validate
-# Run a the config in a local docker instance
+# Run a the config in a local Docker instance
 $ circleci local execute
 ```